Canonical quantisation of telegrapher's equations coupled by ideal nonreciprocal elements: Transmission lines in the doubled space

+They are equivalent, in that a solution of the E-L equations for one of them becomes, under this duality operation, a solution of the E-L equations for the dual one.
+Explicitly, if $\bPhi(x,t)$ is a solution of Eq. \eqref{eq:wave_Phi}, then

+is a solution of Eq. \eqref{eq:wave_Q}.
+This equivalence does not however mean that both viewpoints will be equally useful in other contexts.

-Although the earliest works \cite{YurkeDenker:1984,Chakravarty:1986,Yurke:1987,Werner:1991} used the charge field Lagrangian (\ref{eq:TL_Lag_Q}), problems arose in the addition of nonlinear elements.
-For instance, Yurke and Denker \cite{YurkeDenker:1984} did not derive a Hamiltonian, and Yurke \cite{Yurke:1987} suggested that canonical quantization be completed with Dirac's procedure \cite{Dirac:1950,Dirac:1959}.
+In fact, although the earliest works \cite{YurkeDenker:1984,Chakravarty:1986,Yurke:1987,Werner:1991} used the charge field Lagrangian (\ref{eq:TL_Lag_Q}), problems arose in the addition of nonlinear elements.
+For instance, Yurke and Denker \cite{YurkeDenker:1984} did not derive a Hamiltonian, and Yurke \cite{Yurke:1987} suggested that canonical quantisation be completed with Dirac's procedure \cite{Dirac:1950,Dirac:1959}.
 Notably, Werner and Drummond \cite{Werner:1991} derived the first canonical Hamiltonian in a mix of flux variables for discrete elements, and charge fields for transmission lines.